Azure/usql/Examples/HandleEncoding/README.md

   | `@codePageUtf32be` |     12001 |

 - `@rowDelimiter` - The string is used to break input file into records.
 Row delimiters must occur in the input file at least once in 4MB.
 The output file will have row delimiter after the last record even if the input file did not have it.

-- `@removeInvalidInputRecordsFromOutputfile` - If `true`, records
-containing invalid bytes will _not_ be copied to the output file.
+- `@removeInvalidInputRecordsFromOutputfile` - If `true`, the records containing invalid bytes will _not_ be copied to the output file.

 - `@replaceInvalidBytesInErrorsFile` - If `true`, invalid bytes in the